qrvey/partner-portal/docs/composer/05-Working with Data/Datasets/01-Overview of Datasets/overview-of-datasets.md

 2. Click **Create** **New Dataset**.
 A dropdown will appear.
 Choose to create a:
     - **New Managed Dataset**
     - **New Live Connect Dataset**
 3. Configure as Desired.

+All new datasets are given the default name of `{connection name} - {table/view name}`.
+At this point your Dataset is ready for use; however you can make changes as needed.

-For details, please see [Managed Datasets](https://partners.qrvey.com/docs/composer/Working%20with%20Data/Datasets/Overview%20of%20Datasets/managed-datasets) and [Live Connect Datasets](https://partners.qrvey.com/docs/composer/Working%20with%20Data/Datasets/Overview%20of%20Datasets/dslive).
+For more details, please see [Managed Datasets](https://partners.qrvey.com/docs/composer/Working%20with%20Data/Datasets/Overview%20of%20Datasets/managed-datasets) or [Live Connect Datasets](https://partners.qrvey.com/docs/composer/Working%20with%20Data/Datasets/Overview%20of%20Datasets/dslive), depending on the type of Dataset you are working with.

 ## View Datasets